 - Hey, we loved your report.
 Can we meet over lunch to discuss some of our questions about it?

 - Thanks for the project you did last year.
 We haven’t had time to think about it till now.
 Can you come in to talk it over, so we can get up to speed?

 Dealing with these sorts of questions can be tough.
 Sometimes, managing client behaviour is anything but easy.
 Time spent answering emails and phone calls can easily eat up your consulting fees.
-It’s tempting to push back and refuse to do the work, fire your customer…or just give up and do the work for free.
+It’s tempting to push back and refuse to do the work…or to just give up and do the work for free.